sjaakjules/Vault-Megafauna/project-structure.dissemination.isea.application2.md

 This is difficult.
 Like all organisms, plants are complex… with many webs…

 To try and capture and account for this, we explore new ways to collect data.
-Our ongoing research has collected extremely high resolution volumetric data describing endling-adjacent plants  trees and we learn the ways to read their meaning.
+Our ongoing research has collected  high resolution volumetric data describing endling-adjacent plants and we learn the ways to read their meaning.

 This is a difficult challenge because elements of ecosystems mean different things to different inhabitants.